sickboydroid/90-days-DSA-Challange/Dairy/diary.md

 The bright side of this break up is that I will have extra time to focus on my hobbies.
 Also like my ex said, it was just a waste of time and we had no future together (it hurts but still if you think about it, it is not wrong...).

-So lets forget our past and think about future by focusing on present.
+**So lets forget our past and think about future by focusing on present.**

 Holy shit!!
 I just made it up...
 Byee!!

+## DAY 6 (11 JAN 2023)

+So today was another great day only because of [this](https://youtu.be/TXeHkfYyTPg) video 🤣.
+I gotta say that this video helped me to realise that she isn't special.
+Everyone thinks that their gf/ex was special and that nobody can understand their feelings.
+But the truth is that every girl is human and humans by nature have human behaivour.
+So no one speical except yourself.

+Coming back to coding, i will be noting the date of day as well from now on.